eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 This will lead to compound edge type ids such as *railway.rail|usage.main*.

+#### Railway line numbers

+Line numbers from OSM tag `ref` are exported as 'name' attribute of an edge when option **--output.street-names** is set during import.
+They can can be visualized in sumo-gui with '*Show street name*'.

 #### Track numbers

 Local track numbers (mostly in train stations) are exported as edge